-Snapshot Day is a statewide AIS monitoring initiative coordinated in partnership by UW-Madison Division of Extension, River Alliance of Wisconsin, the Wisconsin Department of Natural Resources, and other partners across the state.
+Snapshot Day is a statewide AIS monitoring initiative coordinated in partnership by UW-Madison Division of Extension, the Wisconsin Department of Natural Resources, and other partners across the state.
 Established in 2014 as an effort to identify AIS entering rivers at points of human access - like bridges - it has expanded to include lakes and wetlands.
 On Snapshot Day we work to empower communities to protect what they love by becoming AIS monitors.